uliska/scheme-book/scheme/expressions.md

 One fundamental idea learners have to internalize is the concept of *expressions*.
 While the difference may be very subtle it is one of the major walls new Scheme users tend to run into.
-In many languages a program consists of a sequence of *statements* that are *executed*, but in Scheme virtually everything is an *expression*, and expressions *evaluate to* something.
+In many languages a program consists of a sequence of *statements* that are *executed*, and function calls are such statements as well.
+In Scheme on the other hand virtually everything is an *expression* that *evaluates to* some *value*.
 Understanding this avoids confusion with regard to program flow, but above all it is the key to getting one's head around that thing with the countless parens.

 We will investigate Scheme expressions using a *Scheme shell* or [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) (Read-Eval-Print-Loop), which - as the acronym suggests - reads in an expression, evaluates it and immediately prints the resulting value.
+For all but the most trivial use cases this shell is too limited, but for experimenting with expressions and data types it is pretty much ideal.
 LilyPond provides such a shell that is fired up with the command `lilypond scheme-sandbox`, which will lead you to a command prompt:

 ```
 GNU LilyPond 2.19.39